Suboxone Tooth Decay Lawsuit

 But here we are.
 The defendants chose not to take any action.
 Suboxone lawsuits allege that the defendants ignored the growing body of research, adverse-event reports, and even their own knowledge about how acidic the drug is.
 They failed to fulfill their responsibility to address the possible harm Suboxone use could pose to patients’ dental health.

-What’s even more concerning is that despite the mounting evidence connecting Suboxone to dental issues and the fact that the drug is acidic, the companies responsible for producing and promoting Suboxone (referred to as “Defendants”) should have taken steps to update the drug’s label.
+What’s even more concerning is that despite the mounting evidence connecting Suboxone to dental issues and the fact that the drug is acidic, Indivior should have taken steps to update the drug’s label.
+Such an update would have included a warning to users about the potential risks to their dental health while using Suboxone.

 And let’s face it, most recovering addicts spend a significant time without focusing on dental hygiene.
 This is a vulnerable population in the first place that is not always well funded for detailed work that may not be covered by insurance.
 So we are left with people trying to rebuild their lives after battling opioid addiction who were prescribed Suboxone and believe it’s a safe and effective way to overcome addiction.